• Skip to primary navigation

 This tour is worth it; it is by far one of the best things to do in Medellin and one of the most fantastic walking tours I experienced.

-Walking around, the city you’ll learn a lot more and see some of the most important, popular sites on offer.
+You can check with one of the many hotels or hostels in Medellin to get information on the free walking tours.
+Walking around the city you’ll learn a lot more and see some of the most important, popular sites on offer.

 Metro Cable See Medellin From Above